nakatamaho/gmpxx_mkII/README.md

 - The expression result precision is the maximum precision of the `mpf_class` leaves in the expression tree.
+- Scalar leaves do not contribute precision in the default build.
 - Top-level evaluation computes this final precision once and passes it down through the whole expression.